The Mature Minor Rule

 About the Mature Minor Rule

-- Freedom from parents or guardian: Lives apart, managing his/her own affairs?
+- Freedom from parents or guardian: lives apart, manages their own affairs?

-A teenager living apart from his/her parents or guardians and managing his/her own affairs.
+The youth is living apart from their parents or guardians and is managing their own affairs.

 What is the most important thing you should remember?

 A provider's determination that a youth is a mature minor must be clearly documented in the health record with:

 - Date of service

 - A statement that the youth is a “mature minor” and documentation of which factor(s) above support(s) the provider's determination that the youth has the capacity to understand the proposed health care service and/or treatment, and is sufficiently mature to make their own health care decisions.